alberlab/pgs/docs/faq.rst

 #.
 What is ``probMat.hdf5.hmat`` under ``result/probMat/`` folder?
     It is a TAD-TAD probability matrix obtained from your raw matrix or converted from your TAD-TAD probability matrix text file.
 This matrix can be used to get a replica population: copy it to a new directory, run the PGS-helper and choose option 3.

+#.
+Are the messages on screen while PGS is running saved somewhere?
+    Yes, the stdout log messages are accumulated in your working directory under ``pyflow.data/logs/pyflow_log.txt``.

+#.
+What is the ``pyflow.data/logs/pyflow_tasks_stdout_log.txt`` for?
+    It contains detail information of all specific running jobs, i.e. processing matrix and modeling report (timing and scoring for all structures at all A/M cycles).
+For instance, you can search for "copy0.hms" in the log file and see how it performs from initial to final stages.

+#.
+Any reference for the PGS?
+    - Kalhor *et al.* `Genome architectures revealed by tethered chromosome conformation capture and population-based modeling <http://dx.doi.org/10.1038/nbt.2057>`_. *Nat.
+Biotechnol.* **30**, 90-98 (2012).
+    - Tjong *et al.* `Population-based 3D genome structure analysis reveals driving forces in spatial genome organizations <http://dx.doi.org/10.1073/pnas.1512577113>`_. *PNAS* **113**, E1663-E1672 (2016).
+    - Coming soon....